akras14/es-next-boilerplate/README.md

 # Front End Starter Projects

-Collection of starter templates, all as easy to run as:
+Collection of starter templates, which are all as easy to run as described below:

 1. Clone the branch.
 2. `npm install`